yesihaveidea/myrtille/DOCUMENTATION.md

 If you wish to create your own enterprise adapter (with a different authentication, database or behavior), `Myrtille.Services.Contracts` contains the interfaces you need.

+## REST APIs

+Myrtille can support custom REST APIs, to have additional controls over connections and remote sessions.

+For example, if you want to hide the connection parameters from the end user (browser), you can use (implement) the **IConnectionService** interface to provide connection details from a connection identifier.
+This API can also be used to track the connections states (connection/disconnection time, exit code, etc.).

+Myrtille also implement a capture API (**ICaptureService**) in order to take screenshots, on demand or periodically, of a remote session display.
+This could be useful for monitoring user activity on sensitive servers.

+For an improved sharing experience, you also have a sharing API (**ISharingService**) to manage the invitations for a remote session, the access privileges, track the active connections, disconnect a guest, etc.

+You can check the related endpoints, methods and params into these interfaces (Myrtille.Services.Contracts) and have your own implementations.

+See the Myrtille.Admin.Web **mockup** to see how to implement Myrtille into your website and use these APIs.

 ## Notes and limitations
 - Starting from myrtille version 1.2.0, the packaged FreeRDP and OpenSSL binaries use a statically-linked runtime; that means there is no longer need for the Microsoft Visual C++ redistributables (x86).
 It's still a good idea to install them however as they will be required if the build options are changed.